vaibhav-bhosale1/Blogify-Add-Your-Blogs/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact us at textmevaibhav@gmail.com
+If you have any questions or suggestions, feel free to contact me at textmevaibhav@gmail.com